 Suzanne grew up in a home in which her father was a violent alcoholic.
 He would get in a rage and hit anyone with arm’s reach.
 After Suzanne married a Church of Christ pastor, she found that he became ‘physical’ in arguments.
 She said, ‘It’s like reliving my childhood.
 As the old saying goes, out of the frying pan and into the fire.
 I have to do something now because I am frightened for my life.’

 If you realise you are at risk of abuse you should have an additional layer of caution.
 Perhaps be more vigilant in situations that might become compromising.
-If a relationship appears to be ‘too good to be true’, then it probably is!

 Juana was unhappy in her marriage.
 She saw a pastoral counsellor, who offered to teach her how to please her husband sexually.
 Naturally this was professionally inappropriate and led to sexual boundaries being crossed.
 She was vulnerable because her older brother had sexually abused her when she was nine years old.